• PEAK DISTRICT WALKS

 As the name suggests the Old Man is situated to the north-east of Coniston Water and is 803m above sea level.
 This was the highest peak we had climbed and a few days of research beforehand had prewarned us about the steep incline.
 Obviously we didn’t tell Hols how steep it was – ignorance is bliss when you’re 9 and it comes to climbing mountains!

 We had an eventful start to the weekend.
 I had booked us into a hotel which I thought was 15 miles from the base of the Old Man.
 It was 15 miles away, but 15 miles from the peak of the mountain – the start point was actually an hour’s drive away.
 It took us 3 and a half hours to reach this hotel from home (we set off after school on Friday and hit all the rush hour traffic).
-I was driving, which Mr R hates for some reason.
+I was driving, which Joel hates for some reason.
 I can’t think why!

 The Sat Nav took us on the Corney Fell Road, which is a stunning scenic roadway taking you up over the moors.
 When we first drove this single track road it was so foggy that visibility was less then 10m and the road was littered with sheep and cows!
 They show no fear of cars and I had to drive on the grass to get past a herd of cows who were blocking our way.
-That was quite an experience, and meant I left the driving to Mr R for the rest of the trip.
+That was quite an experience, and meant I left the driving to Joel for the rest of the trip.

-Whilst packing our gear on Saturday morning Mr R suddenly realised he hadn’t packed his waterproof coat – quite an essential piece of kit for taking on a Lake District mountain!
+Whilst packing our gear on Saturday morning Joel suddenly realised he hadn’t packed his waterproof coat – quite an essential piece of kit for taking on a Lake District mountain!
 We had to stop off in Coniston so he could buy a replacement one, so I bought two hoodies and a hat for Hols whilst we were there.

 We bought some sandwiches to enjoy at the top of the mountain from Herdwicks cafe in Coniston.
 Unfortunately these didn’t survive the hike up the mountain and were a soggy hammy mess by the time we came to eat them!